1.1 Overview

 The SEARCH uses a set of parameters that will return a list of practitioners or organizations that meet the criteria.
 From a business perspective, a user will search for a candidate list based on criteria such as name, licence number, city or postal code or a combination thereof.
 This query is structured as follows:GET https://api.sharedhealth.exchange/rest/v1/preconf/THP/TPR_vs1/Organization?[Organization search parameters]

-The full details included the supported parameters and response profies can be found in the Provider Registry Conformance Statement.
+The full details included the supported parameters and response profiles can be found in the Organization Bundle Query and Practitioner Bundle Query profiles.
 It is also recommended that users become familiar with the base FHIR specification for the READ and Search Operations.

 The BULK SEARCH uses a set of parameters in the body of the request that will return a list of organizations that meet the criteria.
 From a business perspective, the sending system will synchronize their local records with the Registry using CPR identifiers or a list of fax numbers from their local system as parameters.
 As per FHIR, (http://build.fhir.org/search.html#Introduction), this is a POST using the standard, application/x-www-form-urlencoded whereby the parameters are specified in the body.
 POST https://EnvironmentSpecificHost/EnvironmentAndContextSpecificPathRegistry/Organization